Equal Rights Amendment clears Senate panel; Future of the proposal is unclear

 Whether it will get a debate is unclear.

-Backers said the proposal allows the state a chance to be the 38th and final one needed to enact the measure, which dates backs to the 1970's.
+Backers said the proposal allows the state to be the 38th and final one needed to enact the measure, which dates backs to the 1970's, in the U.S. Constitution.

 In a throwback to debates decades ago, backers of the Equal Rights Amendment gathered Tuesday in a longshot bid to make Louisiana the 38th and…